1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features Of The 1973 Dime

 The clad composition consists of outer layers (75% copper, 25% nickel) bonded to a pure copper core, creating the characteristic sandwich structure.
-This three-layer construction is visible along the reeded edge, where the copper core appears as a thin stripe between the outer layers.
+This three-layer construction is visible along the reeded edge, where the copper core appears as a thin orange stripe between the silvery outer layers—the fastest way to confirm your 1973 dime contains no silver.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)